-- I will not use your aforementioned data, will not merge with other data and not transmit to third parties.
+- We will not use your aforementioned data, will not merge with other data and not transmit to third parties.

-I use the Secure Socket Layer (SSL) method with the highest level of encryption supported by your browser, indicated by the lock icon in your browser and the address beginning with "https://".
+We use the Secure Socket Layer (SSL) method with the highest level of encryption supported by your browser, indicated by the lock icon in your browser and the address beginning with "https://".

-According to the General Data Protection Regulation, you are entitled to request information from me about your personal data stored here, their correction, deletion or limitation of the processing.
-Since, I do not receive from you any personal information that can be assigned to you, there is nothing I could give you information about.
+According to the General Data Protection Regulation, you are entitled to request information from us about your personal data stored here, their correction, deletion or limitation of the processing.
+Since, I do not receive from you any personal information that can be assigned to you, there is nothing we could give you information about.

 Attorney at Law: